treasure-data/treasure-boxes/integration-box/cuenote-import/README.md

 |`cn.user`|`cuenote_user_hoge`|A username|
 |`cn.password`|`abc123XYZ789`|A password|

+Note that if your Cuenote API is JSON API, the endpoint will look like `https://fc00000.cuenote.jp/fcapi/v2.3/`.

 ### 4. Run a workflow "cuenote_import_master"

 Once you completed #1 ~ #3, run a workflow named "cuenote_import_master".